Introducing tools to test Higgs interactions via $WW$ scattering I: one-loop calculations and renormalization in the HEFT: One loop calculation of the relevant processes and counterterms

-One can check easily that all our additional or `anomalous' counterterms do vanish in the SM limit, while this is not so for $\widetilde{a}$ and $\widetilde{a_5}$.\myspace The authors in \cite{Buchalla:2013rka} also obtained the divergences of the HEFT local operators with the heat kernel formalism for the path integral.
+These operators can be reduced by using the equation of motion of the Higgs field at leading order in Eq. (\ref{eq: eoms}), and are for our purposes redundant.
+The first of these two operators enters directly in the renormalization of the propagator of the Higgs so, even with the same OS renormalization condition as ours, $\delta Z_h$ and $\delta M_h^2$ differ in a consistent way.
+After using the e.o.m., both operators are actually redundant and change the coefficients $M_h$,$\,a$ and $a_5$ following Eq. (\ref{eq: redefinitions_belen}) with $a_{\Box\Box}=c_{\Box H}$ and $a_{\Box VV}=c_7$.
+As mentioned before, from this reference we are able to compare only those counterterms participating in our elastic $W_LW_L$ scattering within the custodial limit ($g^{\prime}=0,\, M_Z=M_W$) and in the Landau gauge ($\xi=0$): $v^2, M_h^2,M_W^2,a,\,a_3,a_4,a_5$ and $\zeta$ (called $a_{d2}$ in their notation).\myspace $\delta T_{div}$ is also compatible up to a different sign in the renormalization condition for the Higgs tadpole.
+We do not find agreement, though, in the counterterm associated to the $SU(2)_L$ coupling $g$, coming from the fact that in our case it is a derived quantity as shown in (\ref{eq: counter_g}).\myspace One can check easily that all our additional or `anomalous' counterterms do vanish in the SM limit, while this is not in general the case for the off-shell calculations in \cite{Gavela:2014uta} and \cite{Herrero:2021iqt}.\myspace The authors in \cite{Buchalla:2013rka} also obtained the divergences of the HEFT local operators with the heat kernel formalism for the path integral.
 To this purpose, they needed to make redefinitions of the quantum fields, in particular the Higgs field, so they were present in the canonical normalization.
 These redefinitions alter the UV divergences of some operators with respect to those in our Lagrangian.
 All the $\mathcal{O}(p^4)$ divergences, not affected by field renormalizations, have been checked to coincide after some reparametrization of the chiral couplings.

-\subsection{Imaginary part: The Optical theorem}
+\subsection{Imaginary part: The optical theorem}

-The imaginary part of the NLO amplitude is obtained exactly using the Optical Theorem.
-The fact that some states can go on-shell in the process, forces the presence of a physical cut in the analytic structure of an amplitude that depends on the variable $s$ promoted to a complex quantity.
+The imaginary part of the NLO amplitude is obtained exactly using the optical theorem.
+The fact that some states can go on shell in the process forces the presence of a physical cut in the analytic structure of an amplitude that depends on the variable $s$ promoted to a complex quantity.
 This amplitude is obtained after the analytical continuation to the whole complex plane of the Feynman amplitude depending on the centre of mass energy, a real variable. \myspace Given a physical amplitude $\mathcal{A}(s)$, once we know the discontinuity of the complex amplitude across the physical cut with the usual Cutkosky rules, we find